BlueMatt's Blog On Building a Bitcoin for Everyone

 I’m excited today to announce that, for a few months this coming fall, I will be taking up residency with Chaincode Labs in New York on sabbatical from Blockstream.
 Even more exciting - we’re looking for people to come join the fun!

 Chaincode Labs has been doing excellent protocol-level Bitcoin development for several years, and now has some of the top contributors to Bitcoin Core.
-In that time, Chaincode Labs has become an intensely supportive environment without distraction where developers can work on protocol-level Bitcoin development.
+In that time, Chaincode Labs has become an intensely supportive environment1 without distraction where developers can work on protocol-level Bitcoin development.

 Starting the second week in September (the 12th) and finishing just before Scaling Bitcoin in Milan (Oct 7th), we’re looking for established developers (Bitcoin experience preferred) who want to immerse themselves full-time in Bitcoin.